strblr/pegase/doc/docs/advanced-concepts/Writing-a-Parser-subclass.md

 }
 ```

-The state of the parsing process at the time of invocation is expressed by the `options` argument with info like the current position, the input string, the skipping state (on or off), the expected case sensitivity, etc. The exhaustive list is described in [API > TypeScript types](#typescript-types).
+The state of the parsing process at the time of invocation is expressed by the `options` argument with info like the current position, the input string, the skipping state (on or off), the expected case sensitivity, etc. The exhaustive list is described in [API > Types](/pegase/api/Types/).
 For performance reasons, this object is never recreated and always directly mutated.

 Log events (warning and failures) must be emitted as side-effects using the methods provided by `options`.
-Please refer to [API > `Parser`](#parser).
+Please refer to [API > `Parser`](/pegase/api/Parser/).

 Great.
 Once you wrote a custom `Parser` subclass, there are basically three options for using it, depending on your needs: